When You're Gone (Bryan Adams song): Commercial performance

 "When You're Gone" debuted at the peak of number three on the UK Singles Chart dated December 12, 1998, where it remained on the chart for 15 weeks.
-The song sold 921,000 combined equivalent-sales in the United Kingdom as of May 2021, and was certified platinum by the British Phonographic Industry (BPI) as a result.
-In Scotland, it reached number two on the Scottish Singles Sales Chart dated December 6, 1998.
+The song has been certified double platinum by the British Phonographic Industry (BPI).
 "When You're Gone" peaked at number three on the Irish Singles Chart, where it remained for 16 weeks.
 The song peaked at number six on the Norwegian VG-lista, where it spent 15 weeks on the chart, and was certified gold by the International Federation of the Phonographic Industry (IFPI).
 On the Swedish Sverigetopplistan, "When You're Gone" bowed at number eight, where the song remained on the chart for 17 weeks.

 On the Australian ARIA Singles Chart, "When You're Gone" debuted at number 29 on the chart dated December 6, 1998.
 The song peaked at number four on the chart dated January 24, 1999, and charted for 21 weeks.
 It received a platinum certification by the Australian Recording Industry Association (ARIA), for selling 70,000 equivalent units in the country.
 In New Zealand, "When You're Gone" charted at number 15 on the New Zealand Singles Chart, where it spent 13 weeks on the chart.
 In Canada, the song peaked at number 12 on the RPM Top 100 Singles chart dated February 15, 1999.